-Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups

-Target groups: staff at HEIs, students, HEIs.

-Beneficiaries: Ministry responsible for HE, sectoral agencies, HEIs research institutions, CSOs in the area of research and HE.

-SO 10.ii.2 covers actions that are to be implemented on the whole territory of Croatia.
-Actions aimed at increasing attainment rates consist of provision of support to underrepresented groups of students and students enrolled in STEM, ICT areas and areas of high job growth.
-Besides students, a set of actions will also target HEIs and provide them with support in enhancing student services and student life in order to reduce drop-out rates and improve the possibilities for continuation of studies after dropping out.

-Actions to be supported by ESF comprise:

-- provision of scholarships to students from lower socio-economic background in order to increase their access and completion rates; - provision of scholarships to students enrolled in STEM areas, ICT and other priority areas as identified by the smart specialisation, national economic development strategies and key enabling technologies set by the Industry Strategy 2014-2020 in order to increase attainment rates in these areas; - development of tailor-made remedial courses for students at risk of dropping-out in STEM and ICT areas; - development and functioning of student career centres at HEIs; - development and implementation of the CROQF programmes for validation of non-formal and informal learning at tertiary or equivalent level; - support to learners to enrol into CROQF programmes for validation of non-formal and informal learning at tertiary or equivalent level aimed at continuation of education (YGIP measure).

-Ensuring access and completion of studies for disadvantaged and under-represented groups will be equally supported by the actions envisaged under the ERDF.
-This specific objective, as reflected in the ERDF, will be achieved by construction of student dormitories thereby enhancing student accommodation capacities which would contribute to better access to HE for disadvantaged and under-represented groups.
+Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups Target groups: staff at HEIs, students, HEIs.
+Beneficiaries: 1 Ministry responsible for HE, sectoral agencies, HEIs research institutions, CSOs in the area of research and HE. of support to un actions will als ers actions that are to be implemented on the whole territory of Croatia.
+Actions aimed at increasing attainment rates consist of provision nderrepresented groups of students and students enrolled in STEM, ICT areas and areas of high job growth.
+Besides students, a set of to target HEIs and provide them with support in enhancing student services and student life in order to reduce drop-out rates and possibilities for continuation of studies after dropping out.
+Actions to be st upported by ESF comprise: provision economic these are develop develop develop develop support oment of tailor-made remedial courses for students at risk of dropping-out in STEM and ICT areas; oment and functioning of student career centres at HEIs; oment and implementation of the CROQF programmes for validation of non-formal and informal learning at tertiary or equivalent level; to learners to enrol into CROQF programmes for validation of non-formal and informal learning at tertiary or equivalent level aimed at Ensuring acces ation of education (YGIP measure). as and completion of studies for disadvantaged and under-represented groups will be equally supported by the actions envisaged under s specific objective, as reflected in the ERDF, will be achieved by construction of student dormitories thereby enhancing student